How to Build a Retaining Wall with Concrete Blocks

 What should I do if my retaining wall starts to lean or bow?

-Yes, if you notice any leaning, it’s crucial to address drainage issues and reinforce the wall immediately to prevent further damage.
+If you see any leaning, it’s important to fix drainage issues and reinforce the wall right away to avoid further damage.

 Are there any local regulations I should be aware of before building a retaining wall?